Solutions and Outreach Fellow

 Expertise: Information technology and sustainability, congressional outreach

 Jason Ye is a Solutions and Outreach Fellow at the Center for Climate and Energy Solutions (C2ES), where he researches, analyzes, and develops strategies and solutions for climate change and energy issues.
-Since joining the center, Mr. Ye has worked in the intersecting areas of policy, markets and business, and technology.
+Since joining C2ES, Mr. Ye has worked in the intersecting areas of policy, markets and business, and technology.
 His responsibilities have included: tracking and analyzing legislative proposals and regulatory action; creating and maintaining user-friendly federal policy web content; managing C2ES’s corporate energy efficiency initiative; and examining how federal agencies are using information and communications technology (ICT) to perform their functions in a leaner, more efficient, and sustainable manner.

-Before joining the center, Mr. Ye lead a practicum team for the World Wildlife Fund’s “China for SHIFT” campaign aimed at identifying, assessing, and developing business and market-based sustainability initiatives for e-waste to help reduce China's carbon footprint and preserve biodiversity in key areas.
+Before joining C2ES, Mr. Ye led a practicum team for the World Wildlife Fund’s “China for SHIFT” campaign aimed at identifying, assessing, and developing business and market-based sustainability initiatives for e-waste to help reduce China's carbon footprint and preserve biodiversity in key areas.

 Mr. Ye has a Master of Arts in international relations and international economics – concentrating in energy, resources, and the environment – from the Johns Hopkins School of Advanced International Studies (SAIS), and a Bachelor of Arts in political science and history from the University of California, San Diego.